torchbox/rca-wagtail-2019/docs/upgrading.md

 - A student account is created
 - A student page is created and linked to the new user account
-- An email is sent to the student inviting them to reset there password.
+- An email is sent to the student inviting them to reset their password.

 ### 1.2 Student Accounts